bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 * [] [`Blender_bevy_components_workflow`]: an impressively functional ecosystem of tools that lets you use Blender as a seamless level and scene editor for your games today.
 * [] `@coreh`'s experiment on a [reflection-powered remote protocol], allowing devs to inspect and control their Bevy games from other processes, languages and even devices!
 [Try it out live]!

-It's really exciting to see this progress: and we're excited to channel that energy and experience into first-party efforts.
+It's really exciting to see this progress, and we're excited to channel that energy and experience into first-party efforts.

 [playground]: https://github.com/bevyengine/bevy_editor_prototypes
 [could look like]: https://asour8.github.io/bevy_editor_mockup/editor/